ajaypro/Daily-Learnings/android/Services.md

      music app playing or record music
      app that gets fine grained location

+* **When system destroys service due to low memory issues the service behaves based on what its onStartCommand() returns** Auto-Restart          Intent
+* **START_STICKY**            YES                  Null    restarts automatically with null intent managed explicity, no need to remember state idle for music player which starts again but does not play old song.
+  **START_NON_STICKY**         NO    with same old intent  does not restart automatically after selfstop but will be triggered
+                                                           when a new intent comes periodically, e.g alarm service, polling to server
+  **START_REDELIVER_INTENT**  YES              old intent  restart automatically and provides the same intent, e.g downloading files.

 ### Bound Services

 * Bound Services allow a connection to be established between the Android component binding to the Service, this connection is an IBinder which allows methods to be called on the Service.
 * if the Service (Bound or Started) needs to send messages to the bound client or whatever component started a Service, it has to use something like `LocalBroadcastManager` when the the client and Service are local to one process.

   ```
   public class MyActivity extends Activity{